Futureproof: The Lunar Grid

 The Nordic-USA Lunar Grid Pod exemplifies all the advanced learning gained through extensive research in extreme Arctic conditions.
 It is one of the most reliable and capable modules on the Sea of Tranquility.

-Before the grid pods were in place, working in the expanding areas of exploration was stressful.
-Last year, we started repurposing sections of supply rockets that were being taken out of fleet service to be used as grid pod shelters.
-These days, knowing that there are a few within a mile of where we work is comforting.
+Before the grid pods were in place, working in the expanding areas of exploration was a stressful experience.
+Last year, we began repurposing sections of supply rockets that were being taken out of fleet service to use as grid pod shelters.
+These days, knowing that there are a few within a mile of our workplace is comforting.
 Given the diversity of nations involved in lunar exploration these days, the pods are a bit of a mishmash, but that gives them a certain charm.
 Some even enjoy taking a break from base operations and the relative solitude of grid pod maintenance duty.

 One of the original rocket module to Lunar Grid Pod conversions, Pod A-3 remains a familiar and comforting site after a long day on the Sea of Tranquility.